 An extraordinary 81.9% of the residents of the University of Cincinnati neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.

-Also, one of the really interesting characteristics about the University of Cincinnati neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+In addition, one of the really interesting characteristics about the University of Cincinnati neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 4.9% of college-friendly places to live in the state of Ohio.
+For each of these reasons, the neighborhood is rated among the top 1.3% of college-friendly places to live in the state of Ohio.

 95.0% of the real estate in the University of Cincinnati neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.